lumapps/lumapps-extensions-templates/CONTRIBUTING.md

   - [Publish](#publish)

 ## Found an issue?
-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository](https://github.com/lumapps/lumapps-extensions-templates/issues).
+If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository][Github Repo].

-If you are feeling it, you can even fix the issue yourself and submit a Pull Request.
-Before opening a Pull Request, please see the Submission Guidelines below.
+If you are feeling it, you can even fix the issue and submit a Pull Request.
+Before handing in a Pull Request, please see the Submission Guidelines below.

 ## Want a feature?
-You can request a new feature by submitting an issue to our [GitHub Repository](https://github.com/lumapps/lumapps-extensions-templates/issues).
+You can request a new feature by submitting an issue to our [GitHub Repository][Github Repo].
 If you would like to implement a new feature then consider what kind of change it is, discuss it with us before hand in your issue, so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

 ## Submission guidelines